-In the broadest sense user friendly software is something you or anyone else might find appealing in terms of how particular software looks and the ease of navigating the menus, entering data and accessing information.
+In the broadest sense user friendly ERP software features are capabilities that you or anyone else might find appealing in terms of how particular software looks and the ease of navigating the menus, entering data and accessing information.

-But behind this simple explanation lies many subtleties that escape most users when evaluating software for its user friendly characteristics.
+But behind this simple explanation lies many subtleties that escape most users when evaluating ERP software features.
 Keep in mind that user friendly is something that can vary from person to person.

 - You are a universe of one – No two people are going to rate everything they see the same.
 What one person finds easy, another may find confusing or counterintuitive.